 So how much life is there in Water of Life?
 Whisky has been touted as a cure for everything from toothaches to swine flu… Even the common cold is said to be no match for Whisky’s magical properties.

-Does Whisky in fact help with a cold?Or is it all just a conspiracy by your favourite Highland producers to get you to drink more of their delicious golden nectar?
+Does Whisky in fact help with a cold?Or is it all just a conspiracy by your favorite Highland producers to get you to drink more of their delicious golden nectar?

 Due to the production process particular to Whisky, whereby the tasty stuff is first distilled before being aged in wooden casks, the spirit ends up with uniquely high doses of cancer-fighting antioxidants and heart-saving phenols.